 Actions your board needs to take

-- Prepare for the GDPR: advice and checklist
+- Become GDPR compliant: advice and checklist

 - Approve your data protection policy and privacy notices: models

 Use our GDPR-compliant model data protection policy and privacy notices, approved by Forbes Solicitors, to help you benchmark and review your school's policy.